metatensor/metatrain/docs/src/dev-docs/utils/data/readers.rst

 If the ``reader`` parameter is not set the library is determined from the file extension.
-Override this behavior is in particular useful, if a file format is not listed here but might be supported by a library.
+Overriding this behavior is in particular useful, if a file format is not listed here but might be supported by a library.

 Below the synopsis of the reader functions in details.